flinker-app/docsfx/docs/ifc-viewer-optimization-and-load-times-for-power-bi.md

   * Your data source is reachable
   * Your machine has sufficient RAM/CPU

-## Step 2 – Report Opening & Visualising the Data
+## Process Step 2 – Report Opening & Visualising the Data

 **Goal:** Open the report and work with the already-loaded IFC tables.